USB drives are so convenient, aren’t they? But you can’t use one with your phone. Well, unless you have an Android and know what USB OTG is.

 Your Android device has a standard micro-USB port.
 However, most USB devices require a full-size USB port.
 How do you resolve that?
 With a micro-USB-to-USB dongle, of course.

 Once you’re ready with USB OTG for your Android, a world of opportunities opens up.
-There’s an entire Reddit thread dedicated to what you can do with USB OTG, but here are some of the most popular uses.
+Here are some of the most popular uses.

 Obviously, external storage is at the top of this list.
 Just plug it in and you’ll be ready to go.
 USB drives are the easiest to connect, while external hard drives may or may not work.
 Portable hard drives that draw power from the Android won’t always work, but external drives with their own power source work just fine.

 The Xbox 360 Controller works fantastically with Android devices with USB OTG.
 It’s literally as simple as plug-and-play to start gaming with a controller.
-Of course, you will need to be playing games that are made to be used with a controller, like the Asphalt 8: Airborne racing game or Modern Combat 5, which is an awesome paid game you can download for free.
+Of course, you will need to be playing games that are made to be used with a controller.

 Android’s open nature makes it easy to connect just about anything to it.
 If you want to use your tablet as a laptop, a keyboard and mouse is integral to the experience.
 You’ll be happy to know that Android works well with most wireless and wired keyboards and mice.